 Please note that avocados and olives are technically fruits, so you can find them in my list of carbs for fruits rather than this page.
 Although tomatoes are technically a fruit as well, I forgot to include them in my fruit chart so I have presented them here.

-Below you will find a handy little chart depicting the carbs in vegetables presented above that you can print out for your convenience if you like.
+Below you will find a handy little printable chart depicting the list of carbs in vegetables presented above for your convenience if you like.

 If it is difficult for you to reduce your carb consumption because of cravings, then you may want to take a look at my toolkit for overcoming cravings.